jackadamson/personalization/README.md

 2. Pick one of the playbooks from below
 3. Create an inventory called hosts.ini if using on a remote machine, else use local.ini
 See: https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html
+4. Customize vars/personal.yml if you're not Jack
-4. Run the playbook with
+5. Run the playbook with

 Local usage:

 ```
 ansible-playbook --ask-become-pass -i local.ini PLAYBOOK
 ```